adilsarfraz02/DiceGame/yolo.md

-#hello world from github desktoop app in vs code
+#hello world from visual studio